Pramanik4/git-github/README.md

 - staging area -> **IT is a temporary storage area where changes to your files are kept before they are committed to the repository.**

+## To push a file to a github repository
+> create a file

+> git add (here filename with extension)

+> git commit -m 'add readme part inside this quote'

+> git log

+> git push

+## To push the same file which has been modified

+> git status

+> git add

+> git commit

+> git push